mixxxdj/manual/source/chapters/advanced_topics.rst

 .. mixxx:control:: [EffectRack1_EffectUnitN_EffectM],num_button_parameters

    The number of button parameters the currently loaded effect has.
-0 if no effect is loaded

-   :range: integer, read-only
+   :range: integer, read-only, 0 if no effect is loaded

 .. mixxx:control:: [EffectRack1_EffectUnitN_EffectM],num_button_parameterslots